darizotas/ta-windows-wec/README.md

 wecutil gs SUBSCRIPTION_NAME
 ```

 And some statistics from the EventLog where the events are stored.
-From both, the following fields are present in the details:
+From both, the following fields are present in the details (*sourcetype = windows:wec:subscription:details*):

 - Subscription: Subscription Id.
 - Enabled: True whether the subscription is enabled.